Yandex Cloud

 yandex.cloud.mdb.postgresql.v1.ClusterService.Get

 All actions with Managed Service for PostgreSQL clusters are logged as a list of operations.
-Each operation is assigned a unique ID.
+Each operation gets its own unique ID.

 Getting a list of operationsGetting a list of operations